Why this matters

 2) Use a poster image

-A poster image gives the user something useful immediately, without loading the full video.
+A poster image shows something useful immediately, without loading the full video.
+It also helps stability when dimensions are set Source 4 .

 - Choose a clear frame that communicates what the video is about.